archivexyz/multimusicarchiver/README.md

 ## ⚠️ Safety Notice
 I am not a developer and almost all of the code in this program is written by an LLM.
-Accordingly, this program can only delete / overwrite files that itself downloaded or are identical to files it is downloading (exact name, layout, and bandcamp item id).
+Accordingly, this program can only delete / overwrite files that itself downloaded or are identical to files it is downloading (exact name, layout, and Bandcamp id in its filename).
 If you want to be *absolutely certain* of no data loss, point the save directories to fresh folders.

 ## Download